crucio-009/llm_jfr_analyzer/README.md

 ## Advanced Usage and Notes

-- The tool works with either standard JDK 17+ installed locally, or with `.json` exports if you run the conversion elsewhere.
-- Output includes human-readable reports, with a web UI for convenience and sharing.
+- Only tested and supported models for JVM diagnostics are exposed for user/runtime selection.
+- On first use, the tool will automatically download the chosen local model if not found.
+- The parser and UI ensure only compatible, proven models are selectable per analysis session.
-- The parser handles text and JSON JFR files; for large files, the user can set the chunk size threshold in the web UI.
+- The parser handles text and JSON JFR files; large files are safely chunked with a threshold set at runtime.
 - For more on the JSON and disassemble options, see [JDK 17 man page](https://docs.oracle.com/en/java/javase/17/docs/specs/man/jfr.html).

 ---